Having been carbon negative for a few years now, I've…

-Pros: You’ll have all the resource you need from an experienced teacher, who will make the lesson tailored to your personal needs and goals.
+Pros: You’ll have all the resources you need from an experienced teacher, who will make the lesson tailored to your personal needs and goals.

 Cons: It’s the most expensive way to learn, and not everyone has a teacher near them.

-Pros: They are usually affordable, sociable, fun way to learn.
+Pros: They are a usually affordable, sociable, fun way to learn.

 Cons: You’ll get less time from the teacher, and if you are shy about playing in front of others you might find group lessons stressful.

 Pros: This is a great way to learn if you would like to be a bedroom harper(/ist).
 Books tend to be quite cheap and allow you to go at your own pace.

-Cons: You won’t get guidance from someone on technique, and if you are playing something wrong and don’t realize, it might not be fixed.
+Cons: You won’t get guidance from someone on technique, and if you are playing something wrong and don’t realize it, it might not be fixed.
 This is also the method that requires the most self-determination and is probably the hardest work.

 Online video lessons

 Pros: This is one of the more affordable ways to learn, and can be done at your own pace.
 The videos provide an example of technique and sound.
 The online course provided by Hands on Harps also allows you ask questions, and get feedback from our experienced tutors by sending us videos of your playing.

-Cons: The downside of online lessons is they won’t be particularly social, and without a regular interaction with a teacher they do require you to be self-motivated.
+Cons: The downside of online lessons is they won’t be particularly social, and without regular interaction with a teacher they do require you to be self-motivated.